Pilots Wanted: Everywhere

 The risk of a global pilot shortage is a perfect case in point.
 Nobody knows quite what technological wonders the future holds for civil aviation, but for now at least we need pilots.
 And no matter what your strengths in business might be, you cannot create pilots from nowhere.

-go to link This February, the UK Ministry of Defence confirmed plans to make 25% of the RAF’s trainee pilots redundant.
+This February, the UK Ministry of Defence confirmed plans to make 25% of the RAF’s trainee pilots redundant.
 The news is a major concern for the future of UK aviation, because many military pilots eventually move to the commercial sector, including business jet charter operators.
 Who will train these abandoned, once-promising students now?
 Probably not the airlines.
 As Captain Mark Searle, chairman of the British Air Line Pilots’ Association (BALPA), says: “At one time, young people could enter the profession through airline sponsors, but now they have to fund their own initial training, which can cost up to £100,000.”
 Such a huge sum of money denies airline pilot training to all but the wealthiest people in society.

 In the US, the Federal Aviation Administration (FAA) only issued about 15,000 private pilot certificates in 2010, down 64% on 1990.
 With a current student dropout rate of 70-80% contributing greatly to that decline, the US Aircraft Owners and Pilots Association (AOPA) now feels the need to run the ‘Flight Training Student Retention Initiative’, a long-term, industry-wide effort to help people in training see the process through and earn a certificate.